T. P. Radhamani: Career

 She started her career at an age of 14.
 Her first appearance in a movie was in a song for the movie called Sindooracheppu.
 When actor Thilakan made his debut in the movie Periyar, Radhamani acted in the role of his sister.
 She has worked with actors like Prem Nazir, Sathyan, Madhu, Jayan, M.G Soman, Mammootty and also with Tamil actors including Kamal Haasan, Prabhu and Vijay Sethupathi.
-She has also acted along with Shah Rukh Khan for the 2013 movie Chennai Express.
+She had also acted along with Shah Rukh Khan for the 2013 movie Chennai Express.
 This was also her last appearance in a movie.

-She is a recipient of the Kerala Sangeetha Nataka Akademi Award.
+She was a recipient of the Kerala Sangeetha Nataka Akademi Award.